 - Review the Application Checklist

-- Sign and submit Application and supporting documents
+- Sign and submit Application Form and supporting documents

 Step 2: Evaluation & Review

-- The WSCC Funding Evaluation Committee will review all applications and make funding recommendations to the WSCC Governance Council.
+- The WSCC Funding Evaluation Committee will review and score all eligible applications and make funding recommendations to the WSCC Governance Council.

 - The WSCC Governance Council will select from the recommended initiatives.